Oscar-Expert/database/readme.md

     - Run [AT_INSERT_PROD] to duplicate _STAGING into _PROD
     - Give it a minute to run through everything
 - Validate _PROD data
-    - Run [AT_VALIDATE_PROD] to make sure the unique values and names are always 1:1, and if they're not, you'll see a console.log
+    - Run [AT_VALIDATE_PROD_1] AND ALL 4 VALIDATE SCRIPTS to make sure the unique values and names for films and nominees are always the same.
+If they're not, you'll see a console.log
     - Make corrections directly in _PROD_LOCK
 2 options:
 - 1) Insert validated, FINAL data into _PROD_LOCK